Available Stock: 1

 Functional Heritage with Lasting Strength

-• Material: Solid hardwood with natural pigment-based miniature paintings
+Material: Solid hardwood with natural pigment miniature paintings

-• Design: T-shaped door with symbolic Sakha carvings and lotus threshold
+Design: T-shaped structure with symbolic Sakha carvings and lotus base

 Dimensions: